buildah-build - Man Page

 - --label label[=value]

 - Add an image label (e.g. label=value) to the image metadata.
 Can be used multiple times.
-If label is named, but neither
+If label is named, but neither = nor a value is provided, then the label is set to an empty value.

 Users can set a special LABEL io.containers.capabilities=CAP1,CAP2,CAP3 in a Containerfile that specifies the list of Linux capabilities required for the container to run properly.
-This label specified in a container image tells container engines, like Podman, to run the container with just these capabilities.
+This label specified in a container image tells container engines, like Podman, which recognize this label to run the container with just these capabilities.
 The container engine launches the container with just the specified capabilities, as long as this list of capabilities is a subset of the default list.

 If the specified capabilities are not in the default set, container engines should print an error message and will run the container with the default capabilities.